What to Prune in Late Fall

 What to Prune

-- Plants prone to slugs—Slugs lay eggs in fall, so once a few frosts knock back plants, cut stems and leaves of hosta, delphinium, lupine and any other plant slugs attacked in force.
+Slugs lay eggs in fall, so once a few touches of frost knock back plants, cut stems and leaves of hosta, delphinium, lupine and any other plant slugs attacked in force.
 Do not compost prunings; destroy them.

 What Not to Prune